55 Animals Found in Lakes

 by James St. John is licensed under CC BY 2.0

-Freshwater shrimp are small aquatic invertebrates that are often seen swimming around the edges of lakes and rivers.
+Freshwater shrimp are small aquatic invertebrates often seen swimming around the edges of lakes and rivers.

-They are among the types of crustacean animals found in lakes that can grow up to two inches long.
+They are among the crustacean animals found in lakes that can grow up to two inches long.

-They are most commonly found in freshwater habitats but can also be found in brackish waters.
+They are most commonly found in freshwater habitats but also in brackish waters.

 Freshwater shrimp are important to aquatic ecosystems as they feed on detritus and algae, help aerate the water, and provide food for larger animals.